Soccer: Players take a knee as Premier League restarts

 Both teams will be allowed to make five substitutions, in another first for the game in England and following on from the allowances made by soccer’s world governing body FIFA for the leagues having to cram in matches after the lockdown.

-The match was the first of 92 to be played inside the next six weeks to finish the Premier League season.
+The matches were the first of 92 to be played inside the next six weeks to finish the Premier League season.

 Writing by Mark Gleeson in Cape Town and Rohith Nair in Bengaluru; Editing by Ken Ferris and Ed Osmond